 What do you think of when someone mentions seaweed?
 Slippery plant life on a rocky shoreline?
 Sushi?
-In fact, seaweed is being used to develop cutting-edge products and materials and is on the frontline of the battle to combat the increasing effects of climate change.
+Seaweed is in fact being used to develop cutting-edge products and materials, and is on the frontline of the battle to combat the increasing effects of climate change.

 “For many people, seaweed is just a slimy green plant that grows underwater, covers a beach or holds a sushi roll together,” says Pierre Erwes, BioMarine’s executive chairman. ”But for me, as a marine oceanographer, it’s clear that seaweed – which is the most abundant biomass in the oceans – can help to address everything from the environment and climate change, to food, fuel, and the production of bioplastics.
 That’s why seaweed is now one of the fastest-growing sectors of the blue bioeconomy.”

-For Capgemini’s Blue Challenge, five startups were selected to deliver projects that innovate with seaweed to create positive environmental impacts:
+Capgemini’s Blue Challenge innovation project has set out to prove just what an impact seaweed For Capgemini’s Blue Challenge, five startups were selected to deliver projects that innovate with seaweed to create positive environmental impacts.

 Throughout the Challenge, the startups are supported by a Capgemini mentor and sponsor, and judged on the environmental impact, social and inclusion impact, and innovation that their projects can deliver.